noobpwnftw/chessdb/README.md

 For your data integrity, it is suggested to only allow trusted processing power for these tasks, you can specify your password in the beginning of the PHP script and generate access tokens to your workers accordingly, access tokens are IP address bound.

-To further extend the database you can let anyone play against the database, and it may be *safe* to let users contribute their processing power using their own chess engines, there is a tool(Discover) for that, as all new moves and positions are only added to the task queue and will be evaluated with your trusted workers.
+To further extend the database you can let anyone play against the database, and it may be *safe* to let users contribute their processing power using their own chess engines, there is a tool(Discover) for that, as only new moves and positions are added to the task queues and they will be later processed by your trusted workers.

 To check your database status, there is another PHP script(statsc.php), there are also a few utilities located in scripts folder, which are mostly for bootstraping and import/export.